-The Wheeler Institute is very pleased to host Ayhan Kose, Deputy Chief Economist at the World Bank Group on Wednesday 19th February 2025 for a discussion on the future of emerging and developing economies (EMDEs) at London Business School.
+The Wheeler Institute was very pleased to host Ayhan Kose, Deputy Chief Economist at the World Bank Group on Wednesday 19th February 2025 for a discussion on the future of emerging and developing economies (EMDEs) at London Business School.

-Drawing on the January 2025 edition of the Global Economic Prospects report, Mr. Kose will explore the forecast for global growth, which is expected to remain steady at 2.7 percent growth rate this year and next will be insufficient to foster sustained economic progress.
+Drawing on the January 2025 edition of the Global Economic Prospects report, Mr. Kose explored the forecast for global growth, which is expected to remain steady at 2.7 percent growth rate this year and next will be insufficient to foster sustained economic progress.
 Emerging market and developing economies—which began the 21st century making good progress on closing the income gap with advanced economies—are now, for the most part, falling farther behind.
 Most low-income countries are not on course to graduate to middle-income status by 2050.
 Policy uncertainty and the risk of trade disputes, geopolitical tensions, and climate-related natural disasters could further complicate the global economic outlook.
 What is next for emerging market and developing economies?
 What can policymakers do to accelerate growth?

 About the speaker